 Occupational therapy is designed to help children with developmental delays or with conditions known for a high probability of delays.
 This therapy can help children improve their cognitive, physical, sensory, and motor skills as well as with play and general communication skills.
+At Monkey Mouths, we have specialized training for patients that are birth to 20 years old.

 Monkey Mouths currently provides pediatric occupational therapy in the following areas:

-Self-Care Skills: Difficulty with feeding, bathing, dressing, and grooming
+Self-Care Skills: Difficulty with feeding, bathing, dressing and grooming

-Sensory Integration Disorders: Oversensitivity or undersensitivity to sounds, smells, sights, touch, movement, taste, and difficulty with the sense of body awareness
+Sensory Integration Disorders: Oversensitivity or undersensitivity to sounds, smells, sights, touch, movement, taste and difficulty with the sense of body awareness

-Fine Motor Skills Challenges: Difficulty with writing skills, buttons/snaps, use of utensils & scissors, and grasping or picking up small objects
+Fine Motor Skills Challenges: Difficulty with writing skills, buttons/snaps, use of utensils & scissors and grasping or picking up small objects

 Problems with Motor Coordination/Apraxia: Difficulty getting the body to “do” what the brain tells it; may be awkward, seemingly careless, or accident-prone, may have difficulties with activities such as standing on one foot, 2 handed activities, or sitting to tie shoelaces; may be hesitant or nervous to try new tasks or activities